harrisgilliam/cellautomatalib/README.md

 support for it in cellautomatalib.
 Otherwise I will refactor the code and only maintain support for the CAM8 Simulator.

+In addition I plan to have later versions of the library be useful as a generic CA programming library and the aspects that are unique to CAM8 will no longer dominate the architecture and design of the code.

 ## The Evolution of the Cellular Automata Library

 The Cellular Automata Library's closest ancestor is the CAMlib library which was designed and written by programmers in the Information Mechanics Group at the MIT Laboratory for Computer Science.
-The CAMlib library provides an Application Programming Interface (API) for the CAM8 Cellular Automata Supercomputer.
+In fact the CAMlib library is contained in its entirety within the Cellular Automata Library.
+The CAMlib library provided an Application Programming Interface (API) for the CAM8 Cellular Automata Supercomputer.
 I won't go into the history and explaination of CAM8 here but the original intention was that users of CAMlib would be able to write programs that run on CAM8.
 In short CAMlib was to be the foundation of new programming environments for CAM8.
 Previously a Forth based interpretive programming environment was the only way to program CAM8.
 There was a desire to enable other interpretive languages to be used as Forth was unpopular and relative obscure.

 ### CAMlib's History (steplib to CAMlib, C to C++)